-If you click over to your bank account, you’ll see that J. Doe’s payment has been added as a line item in your bank register.
+When you click over to your bank account, you’ll see that J. Doe’s payment has been added as a line item in your bank register.
 Categorize the transaction as Inflow: Ready to Assign.

 Congratulations, you’ve got cash!

 If you offer freelance services or run a small to medium sized business that is suited for this type of bookkeeping, I hope this helps!
 It’ll only take you minutes to set up, and it’s so worth the benefits: